Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

 Only after the BCMSA has reviewed the Audit, may the External Auditor hold the final meeting with the organization to communicate the results.

 If the applying organization fails the COR Audit with a score of between 70%-80%, and no more than one element with less than 50%, they have the opportunity to complete a Request for Limited Scope Audit Form to achieve a pass score.
-The organization must request a Limited Scope Audit within thirty days of failing the audit (based on the last on-site date).
-There is a 3 month time limit from the last on-site date to complete the Limited Scope Audit and submit those findings to the BCMSA.
+The organization must request a Limited Scope Audit within fourteen days of notification of failing the audit.
+The organization has 3 months to complete and submit the Limited Scope Audit, from the date of application, and in no case may the Limited Scope Audit be submitted and approved later than March 31.
 Organizations scoring less than 70% will have to engage the entire process again to achieve a pass mark.

 If the applying organization fails the COR Audit with a score of less than 70%, or with more than one element scoring less than 50%, the Auditor shall provide an Executive Summary with element-by-element details of the shortcomings.
 BCMSA will enter the information into iCOR as a “fail”.
 No additional audit information is provided to WorkSafeBC.

 Maintenance audits in years 2 and 3 of the audit cycle follow the same process as Certification audits and are a full and comprehensive audit of the entire organization (steps 3-7).
 Organizations have the option to utilize a BCMSA-certified External Auditor, or a Certified Internal Auditor.
 If using an External Auditor, the organization may choose the audit to be a Recertification, or a Maintenance audit.
 Only those with the BCMSA training are able to conduct audits.
 The BCMSA Manager of Audit and Training Services will remind organizations 3 months prior to their maintenance audit date to ensure planning and organization takes place.
 All maintenance audits must be completed and submitted to the BCMSA by original audit pass date.